Ex-deputy charged in fatal Ohio shooting says he was in fear

-WAVERLY, Ohio (AP) — A former Ohio deputy sheriff accused of fatally shooting an unarmed man after a chase says he was forced to fire because he thought the suspect was leaning down to grab a weapon.
+WAVERLY, Ohio (AP) — A former Ohio deputy sheriff accused of fatally shooting an unarmed man after a chase testified he fired because he thought the suspect was leaning down to grab a weapon.

-Prosecutors say former Pike County Deputy Joel Jenkins unnecessarily fired nine times through the windows of Ronald Rooker’s stopped vehicle at the end of the chase, striking the 26-year-old seven times.
+Former Pike County Deputy Joel Jenkins, who also is charged in a separate fatal shooting, said he yelled, “Please don’t do it” when he saw the man raise his arm as if he had something in his hand.

-Jenkins testified Friday that he yelled, “Please don’t do it” when he saw the man raise his arm as if he had something in his hand.
+“I thought he was retrieving a weapon,” Jenkins said Friday, describing how he said Ronald Rooker bent down in the cab of his pickup.

-The former deputy told jurors he thought the suspect was going to kill him.
+Prosecutors told jurors Jenkins unnecessarily fired nine times through the windows of Rooker’s stopped truck at the end of the chase in March 2015, striking the 26-year-old seven times.

 Most Read Stories